 I welcome postgraduate projects linked to any of my areas of research interest.

-I have just completed my term as elected President of the British Branch of the International Arthurian Society (2015-18) and was elected founding Editor of the Journal of the International Arthurian Society (2011-17) and editor of the Annual Bibliography of the International Arthurian Society (2011-15).
+I have recently been elected Vice President of the International Arthurian Society (2021-24).
+Prior to that service to the profession has included being elected President of the British Branch of the International Arthurian Society (2015-18) and elected founding Editor of the Journal of the International Arthurian Society for two terms (2011-17) and editor of the Annual Bibliography of the International Arthurian Society (2011-15).

-I am a member of the committee of the Association for Manuscripts and Archives in Research Collections (AMARC), and have been an AHRC peer review college member for ten years (2007-2017).
+I have been a member of the committee of the Association for Manuscripts and Archives in Research Collections (AMARC) for 15 years (2006-21), and an AHRC peer review college member for ten years (2007-2017).
 I sat on the AHRC panels for individual fellowships, Main grants and Leadership Fellows for several years, and I have been an assessor of HERA applications.

-I have been an external examiner of undergraduate and postgraduate degrees and PhD external examiner at several HEI institutions in the UK and abroad.
+I am external examiner of undergraduate and postgraduate degrees and have examined more than 12 PhD theses as external examiner at several HEI institutions in the UK and abroad.

 - 2018 guest lectures at University of Düsseldorf, University of Lisbon (as plenary speaker at conference), Flintshire Historical Association